HafizAhmedMoon/ngx-hooks/README.md

 }
 ```

-Note: assign computed value will not have any effect if setter is not provided
+Note: assigning to a computed value will not have any effect if setter is not provided

 ## `observe`

-`observe` returns a reactive value by observing a property of different object
+`observe` returns a reactive value by observing a property of any object.

 ```typescript
 import { observe, computed } from 'ngx-hooks';